-Serbia exclusive report: Electricity production crisis in Serbia, lack of lignite will endanger TPPs power gen capacity and electricity supply in Serbia in 2014/2015; implications and scenarios26.
-May 2014. / News Serbia Energy
+Serbia exclusive report: Electricity production crisis in Serbia, lack of lignite will endanger TPPs power gen capacity and electricity supply in Serbia in 2014/2015; implications and scenarios, News Serbia Energy

 Power plants have been saved.
 But what about the lignite?
 And how will the devastating consequences of floods for the Electric Power Industry be compensated?
 Serbia is vulnerable.
 Its Achilles’ heel is currently surrounded with water from the river Sava, while high-power pumps, having arrived mostly as the first aid from Slovenia and other European countries, are pumping the water from the surrounding canals back into the river Sava.
 At this very spot, it seems to be very easy to inflict an almost lethal blow to Serbia, just by putting out of operation this single crucial electric power facility – the Thermal Power Plant „Nikola Tesla“ A, known as TENT.